cauld/sideline/README.markdown

+# Titanium Sideline #

+This project is a derivative work of [Yahoo!'s Sideline Twitter Utility](http://sideline.yahoo.com).
+This application substitutes the Adobe Integrated Runtime (AIR) with the open source [Appcelerator Titanium](http://titaniumapp.com) runtime for desktop applications developed with Open Web technologies.

+Yahoo!, Y! and their respective logos are the trademarks or registered trademarks of Yahoo!
+Inc.

+[Join the Appcelerator Developer Community](http://community.appcelerator.org) to get more information and support building apps for Titanium.
+Code Strong!

+***
+# Original README From Yahoo! #
+***

 Copyright (c) 2008-2009 Yahoo!
 Inc.  All rights reserved.
 The copyrights embodied in the content of this file are licensed by Yahoo!
 Inc. under the BSD (revised) open source license.